komsan-k/IO-engineering/week-1/slot-01/lab/README.md

 The objective of this lab is to:

-1. Set up the embedded development environment for the ESP32.
+1. Set up the **ESP32 embedded development environment** and understand the basic microcontroller architecture.
-2. Understand the basic architecture of a microcontroller-based embedded system.
-3. Identify GPIO pins, registers, input/output direction, and digital logic levels.
-4. Understand the difference between **high-level GPIO APIs** and **register-level programming**.
-5. Configure a GPIO pin as a digital output using hardware registers.
+2. Configure and control **GPIO inputs and outputs** using hardware registers.
-6. Create a **bare-metal LED blinking program** without using `digitalWrite()`.
+3. Implement **bare-metal LED and push-button control** without using high-level GPIO APIs.
-7. Configure a GPIO pin as a digital input.
-8. Read a push button directly from a GPIO input register.
-9. Control an LED according to the button state.
-10. Understand memory-mapped I/O and bit manipulation.
-11. Use bit masks to set, clear, and test individual register bits.
-12. Observe the effect of switch bouncing.
-13. Implement a simple software debounce mechanism.
-14. Build a foundation for interrupts, timers, ADC, PWM, and RTOS programming.
+4. Apply **memory-mapped I/O, bit manipulation, and bit masks** for register-level programming.
+5. Observe **switch bouncing** and implement software debouncing as a foundation for advanced embedded-system programming.

 ---